Your true colors shine

 - You can re-run

-python3 hog_gui.pyand roll the dice.
+python3 hog_gui.pyto start the game locally and roll the dice.
 That's a good way to see how the dice all look together.

 Submit your designs

 Before submission, please ensure that your designs abides by these guidelines:

 - Designs should not contain anything discriminatory or offensive.

 - Designs should not contain sexual or violent content, or otherwise objectionable content.

 - Designs must not contain any personal information.

 We reserve the right to hide designs that do not follow these guidelines.

 Please also add a caption for your dice by replacing

 DICE_CAPTION = "these dice taste good with rice"